Divide, then Ground: Adapting Frame Selection to Query Types for Long-Form Video Understanding: Discussion and Analysis

 \paragraph{Global Coverage~(GlC).} This metric evaluates how well the~\keyframes~collectively represent the entire video content.
 Ideally, each frame in the video should be similar to at least one~\keyframe.
 To compute it, we randomly sample 200 frames from the video, denoted as $\{f_x\}_{x \in \mathcal{X}}$.
 For each frame $f_x$, we find the maximum similarity to any~\keyframe~and average these values across all sampled frames:

 \paragraph{Baseline selection.} We evaluate CAFS against two standard baselines: UNI (uniform frame sampling) and FPS (uniform frames-per-second sampling).
 The assessment is conducted on MLVU~\cite{zhou2025mlvubenchmarkingmultitasklong} and VideoMME~\cite{fu2024videommefirstevercomprehensiveevaluation}.
-To ensure a fair comparison, the average number of selected frames is kept consistent across all methods for each dataset.
+To ensure a fair comparison, the average number of selected frames is kept consistent across all methods.

-\paragraph{Analysis.} As shown in Figure~\ref{fig:abl_cafs_gl}, the performance of uniform sampling declines with increasing video duration.
-This limitation arises from using a fixed number of frames across videos of varying lengths, which leads to redundancy in short videos and inadequate semantic coverage in long videos.
-Moreover, while fps sampling maintains stable performance, CAFS consistently outperforms it, particularly for videos over 10 minutes.
-This indicates that semantic information in videos doesn't grow linearly with length, and that CAFS is more effective at selecting informative frames.
+\paragraph{Analysis.} As shown in Figure~\ref{fig:abl_cafs_gl}, the overall performance of standard uniform sampling declines with increasing video duration.
+This limitation arises from using a fixed number of frames across videos of varying lengths, which inevitably leads to significant redundancy in short videos and inadequate semantic coverage in long videos.
+Moreover, while regular fps sampling maintains stable performance, CAFS consistently outperforms it, particularly for videos over 10 minutes.
+This indicates that key semantic information in videos does not grow linearly with length, and that CAFS is more effective at selecting informative frames.

-\paragraph{Comparison with uniform sampling in~\name.} We compare CAFS with uniform sampling within the~\name~pipeline by replacing CAFS-extracted~\keyframes~with uniformly sampled ones.
-As shown in Figure~\ref{fig:abl_cafs}, CAFS consistently outperforms uniform sampling across all benchmarks.
-In addition, The performance gap widens with more input frames, further highlighting the limitation of uniform sampling: for long videos it can't sample sufficient frames to well cover information for subsequent process, while CAFS can adapt for any length of videos and ensures better coverage.
+\paragraph{Comparison with uniform sampling in~\name.} We compare CAFS with uniform sampling within the~\name~by replacing CAFS-extracted~\keyframes~with standard uniformly sampled ones.
+As experimentally shown in Figure~\ref{fig:abl_cafs}, CAFS robustly outperforms uniform sampling across all benchmarks.
+In addition, the observed performance gap widens with more input frames, further highlighting the fundamental limitation of uniform sampling: for long videos it cannot sample sufficient frames to adequately cover information for the subsequent reasoning process, while CAFS can effectively adapt to videos of any length and ensures significantly better coverage.